Skip to main content

 The London Handel Festival is the UK’s only full-time organisation dedicated to the performance and celebration of music by George Frideric Handel.

-The London Handel Society was formed in 1975 by Denys Darlow and the first London Handel Festival took place in the summer of 1978.
-It is without doubt that the Festival has continued to play a pivotal role in the performance of Handel’s music and is now regarded as the home of Handel’s music in London.
+The London Handel Society was formed in 1975 by Denys Darlow, and the first London Handel Festival took place in the summer of 1978.
+It is without doubt that the London Handel Festival has continued to play a pivotal role in the performance of Handel’s music and is now regarded as the home of Handel’s music in London.

 Originally based from St George’s Church, Hanover Square – Handel’s own parish church, the London Handel Festival now presents an annual programme of Handel-inspired performances and events from internationally acclaimed artists and ensembles in venues across London throughout the year.